 I am a digital rhetorician, compositionist, and cultural rhetorics scholar– engaging digital writing and digital writing assessment, new media/materialities, making and crafting, and professional communication in K12, university, and community learning environments.
 I am passionate about innovative, research-based writing pedagogies and, as Associate Director of the Tar River Writing Project at ECU, write and manage grants that build university/school/community collaborations to leverage new media for student, teacher, and community empowerment.

 As a non-tenure track faculty member, I have taught writing at East Carolina University for the past fourteen years and am finishing my PhD in Rhetoric, Writing, and Professional Communication in spring 2017 with a focus on how composers make knowledge in both online and off-line maker spaces.
 My digital writing research has appeared in journals like Education Science and in the books The Next Digital Scholar: A Fresh Approach to the Common Core State Standards in Research and Writing and Assessing Students Digital Writing: Protocols for Looking Closely.
-My article on digital badging and critical validity inquiry in the composition classroom will appear in the special issue on social justice and writing assessment in College English in November.
+My forthcoming article on digital badging in the writing classroom traces the intersections between writing assessment and social justice and will appear in College English in November.